AskBid/cli-jobs-indeed/README.md

 	$ git clone git@github.com:AskBid/cli-jobs-indeed.git

-Inside the project directory install all the dependecies library.
+once in the project directory, install all the dependecies by executing:

 	$ bundle install